Amazing Instant Pot Mashed Potatoes

 - 4 tablespoons butter, cut into tablespoon-size pieces

 - Add the potatoes and salt to the Instant Pot insert (6-quart).
-Add cold water to cover the potatoes by an inch or so.
-Don't exceed the max fill line.
+Add at least 1 1/2 cups water or enough to cover the potatoes (either way is fine).
+Don’t exceed the max fill line.

 - Secure the lid on the Instant Pot, making sure the valve is set to "seal" and not "vent."